Education and Training Benefit Q&As

 1. Submit an Education and Training Benefit Application (VAC1537) and have it approved.

-2. Submit an Education and Training Plan – either an Education and Training Benefit Formal Program Application (VAC1547) or an Education and Training Benefit Short Course Application (VAC1549) – and have it approved.
+2. Submit an Education and Training Plan, either an Education and Training Benefit Formal Program Application (VAC1547) or an Education and Training Benefit Short Course Application (VAC1549), and have it approved.

-You can submit ETB forms:
+You can submit ETB application forms by:

-• By mail to:
+• Mail to:

 Veterans Affairs Canada